nehaSh-tech/Vrinda-Store-Annual-Report-/README.md

 This repository contains an interactive Excel Dashboard analyzing sales data for Vrinda Store in 2022.
 The dashboard provides insights into sales trends, customer demographics, order distribution, and top-performing channels.

 📂 Files in This Repository
-sales_dashboard.xlsx – The main Excel dashboard file. dashboard_screenshot.png – A preview of the dashboard.
+vrinda_store_data_Analysis.xlsx – The main Excel dashboard file. dashboard_screenshot.png – A preview of the dashboard.

 📈 Key Insights